So you want to be a freelance writer.

 #1) You’re Not Marketing Enough

-This is probably the biggest mistake we see from people who are struggling.
+This is THE biggest mistake we see from people who are struggling.

 And that counts for the people who are both brand new to freelancing and those who are trying to level up to higher-paying work.